kunwooshin/SNU-BKMS2-2024F/RAG/README.md

 This repository contains the materials for **BKMS2 Hands-on #4: Developing a Q&A system based on Retrieval Augmented Generation (RAG)**.
 In this hands-on exercise, we explore how to develop a Q&A system that utilizes a combination of document retrieval and generation, leveraging OpenAI's API and ChromaDB as a vector store.

+In this hands-on session, all the required Python module dependencies are already handled in the provided Jupyter notebook.
+To get started:

+1. **Download the notebook**: Download the `BKMS2_hands_on_4.ipynb` file from this repository.
+2. **Open in Colab**: Upload and open the notebook in Google Colab.

 ## Retrieval Augmented Generation (RAG)
 <p>
   <img width="70%" src="https://github.com/user-attachments/assets/a590a8c9-9a95-4bc2-89e4-26c049028e75">